TutteInstitute/toponymy/README.rst

 If you do not have ready made document vectors and low dimensional representations of your data you will need to compute your own.
 For faster encoding change device to: "cuda", "mps", "npu" or "cpu" depending on hardware availability.
 Alternatively, one could make use of an API call to embedding service.
-Embedding wrappers can be found in
+Embedding wrappers can be found in:

 .. code-block:: python

     from toponymy.embedding_wrappers import OpenAIEmbedder

-Or the embedding wrapper of your choice.
+or the embedding wrapper of your choice.
 Once we generate document vectors we will need to construct a low dimensional representation.
 Here we do that via our UMAP library.

 .. code-block:: python